 Since Tropic Air flies to Honduras, many vacationers opt to do Belize Roatan on the same vacation.
-Roatan is one if the bay islands and popular destination.
+Roatan is one of the bay islands and popular destination.
 It is situated between Utila (also popular among backpackers) and Guanaja.
 Like Ambergris Caye, Roatan also offers great diving and snorkeling.
-The island is bigger than ours at 5 miles wide by 48 miles long long.
+The island is bigger than ours at 5 miles wide by 48 miles long.
 Ambergris Caye clocks in at a little under a mile wide (in some places up to about 3 to 4 miles at most) and roughly 25 miles long.
 The other thing that some people like about Roatan is unlike Ambergris Caye it is not quite as flat.

-Today’s guest post on Roatan Hostel comes from Mel
+Today’s Guest Post on Roatan Hostel Comes From Mel

 Can you visit the Roatan Island if you’re traveling on a backpacker budget?
 Absolutely!